Alex Wheatle: Awards and honours

-In the Queen's Birthday Honours 2008, Wheatle was awarded the MBE for services to literature.
+In the 2008 Birthday Honours, Wheatle was appointed Member of the Order of the British Empire (MBE) for services to literature.

 His young-adult novel Liccle Bit was longlisted for the Carnegie Medal in 2016.

 His 2016 book Crongton Knights won the 50th Guardian Children's Fiction Prize.
 S. F. Said, one of the judging panel, said of the book: "Wheatle's writing is poetic, rhythmic and unique, remaking the English language with tremendous verve.
 Though Crongton is his invention, it resonates with many urban situations, not only in Britain but around the world.
 Crongton Knights is a major novel from a major voice in British children's literature."
+A 10-part television adaptation of the Crongton books aired on BBC Three in March 2025.

 Wheatle's life story features in Alex Wheatle, the fourth film in Small Axe, a 2020 anthology of five films by Steve McQueen about the West Indian community in the UK during the 1970s and 1980s.
 Alex Wheatle depicts Wheatle's life up to and just after the Brixton uprising.